Chronodisruption: Maternal chronodisruption

 Maternal chronodisruption refers to the misalignment of a mother's circadian rhythms during pregnancy due to external or internal factors, such as shift work, irregular sleep patterns, exposure to artificial light at night, or metabolic disturbances.
 Circadian rhythms are ~24 hour oscillating endogenous cycles generated through the transcription translation feedback loop (TTFL).
 In TTFL, proteins CLOCK and BMAL1 induce the transcription of period genes per1 and per2 and cryptochrome genes cry1 and cry2.
 These genes are translated into proteins, which then dimerize and re-enter the nucleus to inhibit CLOCK and BMAL1, thereby suppressing their own transcription.
 This feedback loop continually cycles as inhibitory proteins degrade and become transcribed again, maintaining a consistent period of ~24 hours.
 Proper functioning of these circadian rhythms is critical for human physiological homeostasis.
 Disruption or alteration of these rhythms, termed chronodisruption, has numerous negative physiological consequences, including impaired reproductive health and fertility in both males and females, weakened immune responses, and metabolic dysregulation.
 Maternal chronodisruption, specifically, poses additional risks due to its impact on fetal development; it has been linked to adverse pregnancy outcomes, such as pre-eclampsia and preterm birth, as well as long-term consequences including increased risk for metabolic disorders and neurodevelopmental impairments in offspring.

-Chronodisruption during in human pregnancy is also associated with various negative outcomes, including low relative birth weight, preterm birth, and miscarriage.
+Chronodisruption during human pregnancy is also associated with various negative outcomes, including low relative birth weight, preterm birth, and miscarriage.

 Chronodisruption in model organisms has a detrimental effect on the reproduction and development of offspring in rodents.
 Both clock gene mutations and experiencing phase advances or delays after copulation were observed to interfere with the ability to complete pregnancies.
 Deletion of the key clock gene, Bmal1, in mouse ovaries significantly reduces oocyte fertilization, early embryo development, and implantation.
 Gestational chronodisruption (clock misalignment during pregnancy) induced by chronic phase shift is linked with detrimental effects on the health of mouse progeny, including persistent metabolic, cardiovascular, and cognitive dysfunctions.
 However, these conditions were reversed when the chronodisrupted mother received melatonin in the subjective night, suggesting that maternal plasma melatonin rhythm may drive the fetal rhythm.